 Jabber is a great example of how UBIT is modernizing the university to meet our customers’ needs.
 It transforms phones from a simple utility to a rich application that integrates with other collaborative services, increasing mobility and flexibility for campus community members.
 In addition, it is a more operationally efficient solution because it integrates with security controls and campus data systems, as well as supporting ADA compliance and accessibility requirements.

 UBIT understands that learning is no longer confined to classrooms.
 Collaboration tools need to be accessible on a variety of personal devices.
 Likewise, classrooms need to be designed for the latest technology.

 To that end, UBIT collaborates with the Provost’s Office and decanal units on the needs of their instructors.
-Recent upgrades to classroom microphones and cameras allow faculty and students to get the most out of Webex and Panopto’s collaborative functionality.
+Recent upgrades to classroom microphones and cameras allow faculty and students to get the most out of Panopto’s collaborative functionality.
 Centrally-scheduled classrooms are also equipped with adapter rings that allow faculty to connect their personal devices to the teaching station.